This post may contain affiliate links. Please see disclosure policy here.

 Mix up a batch of cinnamon syrup or buttermilk syrup and greet your family or guests with a delicious breakfast.

-Enjoy some of these other breakfast ideas:
+Enjoy some more of my favorite breakfast recipes:

 Overnight French Toast Recipe